sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/1_general.md

 [:fontawesome-solid-file-pdf: Download the presentation](../../assets/pdf/day2_case_study2_Antonin_THIEBAUT.pdf){: .md-button }

-## Notes
+## Course gitlab repository

+The gitlab repository to run all the practicals is available at [https://gitlab.com/evogenlab/teaching-repos/biodivinfo](https://gitlab.com/evogenlab/teaching-repos/biodivinfo).

+!!! note
-* Remember to open a Gitpod workspace before starting the practicals.
-Click [here](../../precourse.md#software) for more information on Gitpod workspace
+	Remember to open a Gitpod workspace before starting the practicals.
+Click [here](../../precourse.md#software) for more information on Gitpod workspace.

+## Intermediate result files

-* If you need intermediate result file, follow [this procedure](2_software.md#folder-with-intermediate-result-files) on how to get them
+If you need intermediate result files, follow [this procedure](2_software.md#folder-with-intermediate-result-files) on how to get them.